Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 |   1    |       18 bits       | 138 bytes |

+Given the size of the payload, FPortUpDefault will be used.
 The current LoRaWAN MTU is 11 bytes, although 2 bytes FOpts are used by LoRaWAN protocol: 9 bytes are available for SCHC payload.
 SCHC header is 2 bytes so 2 tiles are send in first fragment.